-The Quadrantid meteor shower is always the first meteor shower of every new year, and 2015 is no exception.
-Unfortunately, in 2015, the almost-full waxing gibbous moon will obscure this year’s presentation.
+The Quadrantid meteor shower is always the first meteor shower of every new year, and 2017 is no exception.
 The shower comes each year in early January and favors the Northern Hemisphere because its radiant point is so far north on the sky’s dome.
 In fact, the Quadrantids might be the strongest and most famous major meteor shower that you’ve never seen.
 That’s because, although it can match the meteor numbers (50 to 100 meteors or more an hour) of the better-known August Perseid and December Geminid showers, the Quadrantids’ peak is very narrow.
 The peaks of the Perseid shower or Geminid shower persist more or less for a day or more, allowing all time zones around the world to enjoy a good display of Perseids and Geminids.
 Meanwhile, the peak of the Quadrantid meteor shower lasts only a few hours.
 So you have to be on the right part of Earth, the part that’s in nighttime – preferably with the radiant high in your sky – during those few hours of the shower’s peak, in order to see the most Quadrantid meteors.
-Follow the links below to learn more about the Quadrantids in 2014.
+Follow the links below to learn more about the Quadrantids in 2017.

 Where is the radiant point for the Quadrantid shower?

 The Quadrantids are named for a constellation that no longer exists.

 View larger. | In 2014, as the Quadrantids were flying, those at far northern latitudes were seeing auroras.
 Tommy Eliassen Photography captured this photo on January 3, 2014.
 Thank you, Tommy!
 Visit Tommy Eliassen Photo